2025–26 Dundee F.C. season

-The 2025–26 season is the 124th season in which Dundee will compete at a Scottish national level, and the 101st season played in the highest division in the Scottish football league system.
-They will play in the Scottish Premiership for the third consecutive season after finishing 10th in the previous campaign.
-Dundee competed in the Scottish League Cup, exiting at the group stage, and will also compete in the Scottish Cup.
+The 2025–26 season was the 124th season in which Dundee competed at a Scottish national level, and the 101st season played in the highest division in the Scottish football league system.
+They played in the Scottish Premiership for the third consecutive season after finishing 10th in the previous campaign.
+Dundee also competed in the Scottish League Cup, exiting at the group stage, and in the Scottish Cup, exiting in the fifth round.

 Season summary

 Pre-season

 On 19 May 2025, the day following Dundee confirming their top flight status for the 2025–26 season, manager Tony Docherty and his entire backroom staff were relieved of their duties.
 Managerless Dundee announced their first friendly date on 30 May, an away trip to Gayfield Park to face Arbroath on 28 June.
 On 2 June, Dundee announced that Steven Pressley was the club's new head coach.
 Another friendly was announced on 4 June against Brechin City at Glebe Park.

 Dundee played their first friendly on 28 June away to Arbroath, and beat the Lichties 0–2 amid very blustery conditions.
 They followed up the week after with another comfortable away win over Angus opposition in a win against Brechin City.